kcinnick/posh/README.rst

 * Build products from arbitrary string searches
 * Get images, size, brand, price, and more from products.
 * Search with as many (or few!) arguments as you want!
+* Insert product information into any database for long-term analysis

 TODO
 -------
-Add methods for inserting to DB for long-term analysis, product price monitoring, build out purchase/watch methods, lots more :-)
+Product price monitoring, build out purchase/watch methods, lots more :-)

 "Why isn't X a feature"
 -------